MCP & IDE Integration¶

 The Model Context Protocol (MCP) is an open standard for connecting AI applications to context sources.
 The liter-llm MCP server provides tools that allow AI assistants to call LLM APIs, generate embeddings, search documents, and manage files — all through a unified, provider-agnostic interface.

-Instead of hard-coding integrations for each provider (OpenAI, Anthropic, Google, Groq, etc.), MCP lets your IDE or application call any of 142+ providers via a single interface.
+Instead of hard-coding integrations for each provider (OpenAI, Anthropic, Google, Groq, etc.), MCP lets your IDE or application call any of the 143 runtime providers via a single interface.

 Available MCP Tools¶